-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used Other outpatient diagnostic tests You pay \$0 for Medicare-covered lab services.
-You pay 20% coinsurance for Medicare-covered diagnostic procedures/tests, diagnostic radiological services, therapeutic radiological services, x-rays, outpatient blood services, and medical supplies.
+All other components of blood are covered beginning with the first pint used Other outpatient diagnostic tests You pay \$0 for Medicare- covered lab services.
+You pay 20% coinsurance for Medicare-covered diagnostic procedures/tests, diagnostic radiological services, therapeutic radiological services, x- rays, outpatient blood services, and medical supplies.
 If you are eligible for full Medi-Cal (Medicaid) benefits and services, you pay \$0.
 Authorization rules may apply for services.
-You should talk to your provider and get a referral.